 This voluntary benefit helps employees handle medical and other expenses they may incur when they are unable to care for themselves.
 While today’s cost for this plan varies depending on individual circumstances, it may, nevertheless, have an important place in financial planning.

 This benefit specializes in family disability coverage and catastrophic coverage.
 In case of accidents or illnesses, AFLAC members receive timely cash benefits as it correlates to their specific plans.
 Premiums are collected semi-monthly, pre-taxed, through payroll deductions.

 Faculty vacation follows the academic schedule.
 In addition, full-time faculty members are granted two personal days and part-time faculty working at least a .5 contract year will be granted one.

-Staff employees receive paid leave for nine holidays, a half day before Thanksgiving and the day after, five days during winter break, and five days during Spring break.
+Staff employees receive paid leave for nine holidays, the day before Thanksgiving and the day after, five days during winter break, and five days during Spring break.
 In addition, vacation leave is accrued effective the date of employment.
 Accrual rate increases after the first, second, third, fourth and fifth year of employment.
-Leave for part-time employees is prorated.
+Paid vacation leave for part-time 12-month staff employees is prorated.

 Employee Wellness Program